 Multiple consumer review sites have listings for Lexington Law.
 Below are the three examples.

 - BBB: D- with 1.27 out of 5 stars

 What is the difference between Lexington Law and other credit repair companies?

 How we evaluated Lexington Law

 We scoured the Lexington Law website to gather as much information as possible for this review.
-Customer feedback available on Better Business Bureau, Trustpilot and Lexington Law’s social media was included in our research process.
+We also considered customer feedback on Better Business Bureau, Trustpilot and Lexington Law’s social media as part of our research.
 Additionally, information provided by the Consumer Financial Protection Bureau was important to our evaluation process.

 Although we always try to include accurate and up-to-date information on regulatory and legal actions, we don’t claim this information is complete or fully up to date.
 As always, we recommend you do your own research as well.